Last Updated on July 28, 2020

 Differences between VRM and TPRM Programs

 Many companies start their TPRM process by beginning with risk management activities over their vendors.
-Once risks for each vendor are well understood, your company solicit information (e.g., ISO-27001 certificates, pen test reports, control questionnaires, financial information, conduct on-site audits) to ensure that the controls required to mitigate your risks are adequate and effective.
+Once risks for each vendor are well understood, your company solicits information (e.g., ISO-27001 certificates, pen test reports, control questionnaires, financial information, conduct on-site audits) to ensure that the controls required to mitigate your risks are adequate and effective.

 When a company broadens its vendor risk management process to include other third parties, understanding risk for each Third Party is still the first step.
 Where the process often differs is that the nature of the relationship often makes it more difficult to conduct the same activities as with a traditional vendor (you often don’t have the leverage of monetary exchange).
 So you may need to have greater reliance on monitoring of news and upon information voluntarily provided by the Third Party (for example a regulatory agency’s voluntary description of their use of cloud technology).